-Mountain bike chains transfer your energy to the back wheel, pushing you forward.
-You may think that they are all the same, but this is not the case.
+You may think that mountain bike chains are all the same, but this is not the case.
 Mountain bike chains differ in quality, which has an effect on how your power is delivered.
 The best mountain bike chains make your ride smoother and ultimately more fun.

 All bike chains are made from alloy steel, no matter what type of bike you are riding.
 This is because it is an inexpensive and durable material.
 However, higher end chains are nickel plated, making them more resistant to corrosion.